J80JPR/CostEffectiveDataPlatform/readme.md

 These additional resources are optional:
 - **Azure Event Hub**: a big-data streaming platform and event ingestion service.
 It can receive and process millions of events per second.
 Data sent to an event hub can be transformed and stored by using any real-time analytics provider or batching/storage adapters.

 In addition to these services, the template will set up the necessary permissions for each of the resources to communicate with each other.
-The template will also create Azure Data Factory Linked Services for each resource.
+The template will also create Azure Data Factory Linked Services and common datasets for each resource.

 ## Architecture
 ![Architecture Diagram](images/cost-effective-data-platform-architecture.png "Architecture for cost effective data platform on Azure")